RedHenDev/hex/README.md

 1:

-2: -f if very slow or stopped, drift to ground.
+2: -f refactor terrain for specified biomes -- areas that offer
+    distinct opportunities for locomotive exploration

 to do

+DONE-b chunks involve a *0.9 spacing or something... cf. 431

+DONE-b tree collisions

+-b vr-ui -- doesn't work; might be rotation?
+Is it the cause of
+    white screen when returning from VR to mobile?

+-f mining hexagonal numbers.

 DONE-f new loco - 'hover-pulse'

--b chunks involve a *0.9 spacing or something...
+DONE-f if very slow or stopped, drift to ground.

 DONE-f darken floating formations